morlandi/django-datatables-view/README.rst

 django-datatables-view
 ======================

-This django app allows the integration of a Django project with the jQuery Javascript library DataTables.net, processing queries in the server-side mode.
+django-datatables-view is a Django app which provides the integration of a Django project with the jQuery Javascript library DataTables.net, when used with server-side processing mode.

+In this context, the rendering of the table is the result of a serie of Ajax requests to the server following user interactions (i.e. when paging, ordering, searching, etc.).

-Basically, have to provide a specific view, derived from DatatablesView, to describe the desired table content and behaviour, and the app manages the interaction with DataTables.net
+With django-datatables-view, basically you have to provide DatatablesView-derived view to describe the desired table content and behaviour, and the app manages the interaction with DataTables.net by responding to the ajax requests with suitable responses.

 Features: